TOC protocol: How it works

 TOC acted as a wrapper for the OSCAR protocol.
-In the grand scheme of things, the TOC server was nothing but an OSCAR client that happened to listen on a socket, translating messages between the two protocols.
-Upon login, the TOC client specified an OSCAR login server (presumably either login.oscar.aol.com or login.icq.com) that the TOC server used on behalf of the client.
+The TOC server was an OSCAR client that listened on a socket, translating messages between the two protocols.
+Upon login, the TOC client specified an OSCAR login server (usually either login.oscar.aol.com or login.icq.com) that the TOC server used on behalf of the client.

 TOC used FLAP to encapsulate its messages just as OSCAR does, however, FLAP has been hacked in such a way that it can be implemented on the same port as an HTTP server.
 By default, the TOC server operated in HTTP mode, indistinguishable from a typical web server.
 If a connecting client, in place of an HTTP request, writes the string "FLAPON" followed by two CRLFs, TOC would switch gears and start reading FLAP messages.
 Upon getting a user's profile, the client was expected to re-connect to TOC and use it as an HTTP server, which would host the user's profile in HTML.

 Once connected, two basic message formats for communications inside of FLAP existed.
 Client-to-server messages were sent in a format resembling a Unix-style command line: commands with whitespace-separated arguments, quoting and backslash escape sequences.
 Server-to-client messages were much simpler: they were sent as colon-separated ASCII strings, in a manner similar to many Unix config files.
 Thus, it was quite easy to write a client, as the incoming messages were very easy to parse, and outgoing commands were easy to generate.

 This is in contrast to OSCAR, which due to the binary representation of data can be more difficult to understand.